22 Solo Things To Do In Seoul For An Unforgettable Trip

 22. Create your own Natural perfume

 I love this activity!
-Create your own custom natural perfume in a workshop set in a traditional Korean hanok.
+Create your custom natural perfume in a workshop set in a traditional Korean hanok.
 You’ll blend 100% natural essential oils to craft a scent that captures the memories and magic of Seoul.

 A professional perfumer will guide you every step of the way to help you bring your signature scent to life.
 This is a unique activity to do in Seoul that you don’t want to miss.

-plan your trip
+Plan your trip

-with my online resources
+With my online resources

-Use my travel planning roadmap with all my resources to book every detail of your trip!
+Use my travel planning roadmap with all my digital resources to book every detail of your trip!

 I hope this list of solo things to do in Seoul has inspired you to plan your adventure in this amazing city!
 As someone who’s been to Seoul over fifteen times, I can honestly say that travelling solo here is such a great experience.